ISA-tools/isa-specs/source/isajson.rst

 factor_value_schema.json
 ------------------------
-This schema implements Factor from the ISA Abstract Model.
+This schema implements Factor value given to a node corresponding to a declared Factor.

 Schema: